woodpecker-ci/woodpecker/docs/docs/30-administration/10-server-config.md

 Docker images to run in privileged mode.
 Only change if you are sure what you do!
 You should specify the tag of your images too, as this enforces exact matches.

+### WOODPECKER_PLUGINS_TRUSTED_CLONE

+> Defaults are defined in [shared/constant/constant.go](https://github.com/woodpecker-ci/woodpecker/blob/main/shared/constant/constant.go)

+Plugins witch are trusted to handle the netrc info in clone steps.
+If a clone step use an image not in this list, the netrc will not be injected and an user has to use other methods (e.g. secrets) to clone non public repos.

+You should specify the tag of your images too, as this enforces exact matches.

 <!--
 ### `WOODPECKER_VOLUME`
 > Default: empty